fnichol/dvm/README.md

 ```
 $ dvm suspend
-[dvm] Saving VM state and suspending execution...
+==> dvm: Saving VM state and suspending execution...
 ```

 When you come back to your awesome Docker project, resume your VM with `dvm resume`:

 ```
 $ dvm resume
-[dvm] Resuming suspended VM...
+==> dvm: Resuming suspended VM...
-[dvm] Booting VM...
+==> dvm: Booting VM...
-[dvm] Waiting for machine to boot.
+==> dvm: Waiting for machine to boot.
 This may take a few minutes...
+    dvm: SSH address: 127.0.0.1:2222
+    dvm: SSH username: docker
+    dvm: SSH auth method: private key
+    dvm: Warning: Connection refused.
+Retrying...
-[dvm] Machine booted and ready!
+==> dvm: Machine booted and ready!
 ```

 Your local `docker` binary needs to be told that it is targetting a remote system and to not try the local Unix socket, which is the default behavior.
 Version 0.7.3 of Docker introduced the `DOCKER_HOST` environment variable that will set the target Docker host.
-By default, dvm will run your VM on a private network at **192.168.42.43** with Docker listening on port **4243**.
+By default, dvm will run your VM on a private network at **192.168.42.43** with Docker listening on port **2375**.
 The `dvm env` subcommand will print a suitable `DOCKER_HOST` line that can be used in your environment.
 If you want this loaded into your session, evaluate the resulting config with:

 ```
 $ echo $DOCKER_HOST